 7) Farmhouse Teas

 A friend recently introduced me to Farmhouse Tea, and I’m so grateful they did!
-We’ve been making an effort to move away from bagged tea and use exclusively loose-leaf tea, so to discover a small business that crafts scrumptious loose-leaf speciality blends is incredibly exciting.
+This small business hand-crafts absolutely scrumptious loose-leaf speciality blends.
 Even better, Farmhouse Tea places a high importance on sourcing organically-grown, sustainably-grown, and even locally-grown ingredients when possible – in an effort to support their customers’ health, our planet, and their local economy in Oregon.

 If that wasn’t enough to make you thirsty, how about this: Cherry Country Chai, Apple Cider Fixins, Farmer’s Market Strawberry Green Tea, Coastal Cranberry Spice… those are just a few of the blends currently on their site.
 Gift sets and sampler bags are also available.
 The combo of tea, spices, and chunky dehydrated fruit bits go perfectly in our favorite loose-leaf tea pot or this single-mug strainer.